 FedInvest, also a subsystem of DIMS, is a vendor-developed, web-based extension to the InvestOne accounting system that provides access to the federal investments information through the internet.
 FedInvest allows federal investment fund managers to assume direct responsibility for managing their respective accounts.
 Using FedInvest, federal agencies can input investment and redemption transactions into InvestOne accounting system, as well as view account statements and transaction information over the internet.
 Additionally, FedInvest provides an interface to the InvestOne accounting system for internal fund managers in Fiscal Service's Funds Management Division.
-FedInvest includes edits that serve to enforce federal investment program policies resulting in improved data quality in the InvestOne accounting system.
+FedInvest includes edit checks that serve to enforce federal investment program policies resulting in improved data quality in the InvestOne accounting system.
+These edit checks include, but are not limited to, preventing invalid account numbers, preventing back dated trades, and ensuring the correct transaction code is used.